renzelpretzel0125/map_project/README.txt

-Revised and Final Design:
+//Still a Work in Progress, Hopefully finish by Friday Revised and Final Design:
 Reader Class:
 to read both csv files, that can be used to send into a linked list/adjacency list